browserengineering/book/book/text.md

 either text or tag contents before they can be used.
 The name also reminds us that, at the end of the loop, we need to check whether there's buffered text and what we should do with it.
 Here, `lex` dumps any accumulated text as a `Text` object.
-Otherwise, if you never saw an angle bracket, you'd return an empty list of tokens.
+This way, even if it never sees an angle bracket, it'll still return a text token.
 But unfinished tags, like in `Hi!<hr`, are thrown out.[^errortag]

 [^errortag]: This may strike you as an odd decision: why not